cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Findings on Maternal Deprivation**

-* Bakwin, Bender, Spitz, Levy: causative factor is maternal deprivation
+* **Bakwin, Bender, Spitz, Levy**: causative factor is maternal deprivation
-* Delinquent and psychopathic children: frequent or prolonged separations before 2.5 years without substitute figure available
+* **Delinquent and psychopathic children**: frequent or prolonged separations before 2.5 years without substitute figure available
 * Prolonged deprivation of young child of maternal care may have grave effects on character and future.

 ### The Development of the Concept of the Attachment Bond